research

 Undergraduate institutional aid ÷ undergraduate population = Average aid per student.
 In this case $147,713,730 ÷ 7,126 = $20,731.
 Now, perform this calculation: Average aid amount ÷ Tuition = Discount rate.
 In this case, $20,731 ÷ $71,982 = 29%.
 Do this for 3-5 years of CDS data to see what trend emerges.
 A discount rate snapshot matters less than its trajectory over 3-5 years.
 An upward trajectory plus declining enrollment is a red flag, particularly if the rate is already on the high side.

-Try throwing the CDS into an AI with this prompt:
+Try throwing the college's CDS into an AI with this prompt:

 I’m interested in calculating this college’s discount rate.
 In order to do that, perform these calculations: Undergraduate institutional aid ÷ undergraduate population = Average aid per student.
 Then, Average aid amount ÷ Tuition = Discount rate